-After several months of spread tightening across securitized products, we expect spreads to stabilize at current levels in February.
+After several months of spread tightening across securitized products, we expect spreads to stabilize at current levels in June as securitized credit spreads are approaching agency MBS spread levels.
 Overall demand levels remain strong, but we believe it will be challenging to push spreads much tighter from current levels.
-Securitized credit sectors were among the best performing sectors in January, but performance should normalize in the coming months.
+Securitized credit sectors have been among the best performing sectors in 2024, but performance should normalize in the coming months.
 We also believe that rates will likely remain rangebound for much of 2024, and that returns will result primarily from cashflow carry in the coming months.
 We still believe that current rate levels remain stressful for many borrowers and will continue to erode household balance sheets, causing stress for some consumer ABS, particularly involving lower income borrowers.
 Commercial real estate also remains challenged by current financing rates, and some sectors may see declines in operating revenue in 2024.
-Residential mortgage credit opportunities currently remain our favorite sector.
-We continue to have a neutral view on agency MBS valuations, which are more expensive than 2023 levels, but remain cheap from a longer-term historical perspective.
-Agency MBS spreads remain attractive versus investment-grade corporate spreads and versus historical agency MBS spreads, but we believe that further agency MBS spread tightening is probably not likely near-term.
+Residential mortgage credit opportunities currently remain our favorite sector and is the one sector where we remain comfortable going down the credit spectrum, as we remain more cautious regarding lower rated ABS and CMBS.
+We have moved from a neutral to a positive view on agency MBS valuations, which are one of the very few sectors that have cheapened year to date, and they continue to remain attractive versus investment-grade corporate spreads and versus historical agency MBS spreads.

 6 Source: Bloomberg.
-Data as of January 31, 2024.
+Data as of May 31, 2024.

-The views and opinions expressed are those of the Portfolio Management team as of February 2024 and are subject to change based on market, economic and other conditions.
+The views and opinions expressed are those of the Portfolio Management team as of June 2024 and are subject to change based on market, economic and other conditions.
 Past performance is not indicative of future results.